opendxl/opendxl-epo-client-python/doc/sdk/basiccorehelpexample.rst

         ComputerMgmt.createTagGroup parentTagGroupId newTagGroupName - Create a new subgroup under an existing tag group.
         ComputerMgmt.deleteTag tagIds [forceDelete] - Delete one or more tags.
-        ComputerMgmt.deleteTagGroup tagGroupIds [deleteTags] - Delete one or more Tag Groups.
-        ComputerMgmt.listAllTagGroups - List All Tag Groups in Tag Group Tree ComputerMgmt.moveTagsToTagGroup tagIds tagGroupId - Move tags to an existing tag group.

         ...

 Each remote command exposed by the particular ePO server is listed along with its associated parameters.